svenguenther/OLE/docs/emulator/emulator.rst

      - This parameter discriminates between relevant data points for the cache or outliers.
 Therefore, all states in the cache with a loglikelihood smaller that the maximum loglikelihood in the cache minus ``delta_loglike`` are to be removed since they are classified as outlier.
 If ``N_sigma`` and ``dimensionality`` is set, this parameter is omitted.
 In general it is better to give ``N_sigma`` and ``dimensionality``!
    * - ``dimensionality``
      - ``None``
      - As an alternative to the ``delta_loglike`` we can compute an educated guess for this parameter by computing the delta loglike of a gaussian distribution of dimension ``dimenstionality`` from its best fit point to ``N_sigma``.
 Thus, if the posterior would be gaussian, points in the cache would lay inside a ``N_sigma`` contour but all points outside would be classifies as outlier.
 If no ``dimenstionality`` is given ``delta_loglike`` is used.
-Imporant for eficiency!
+Imporant for efficiency!
+When using MontePython or Cobaya, it will be automaticially set!
    * - ``N_sigma``
      - ``3.0``
      - See ``dimensionality``.
 Important parameter for efficiency.